condition-guides

 Heavy periods are the most common cause of iron deficiency anemia in premenopausal people.
 Learn what to track and when to get tested.

-What Heavy Periods Do to Your Iron Levels Every menstrual cycle depletes iron.
-The body replaces it through dietary absorption, but there is a limit to how much iron the gut can absorb daily.
-When menstrual blood loss consistently exceeds replacement capacity, iron stores drop.
-First ferritin falls.
-Then, once iron reserves are exhausted, hemoglobin drops, and anemia develops.
-This process is gradual.
-Heavy periods do not produce sudden anemia; they produce a slow decline that people adapt to.
-You get used to being tired.
-You attribute breathlessness to being out of shape.
-You assume everyone feels lightheaded when they stand up quickly.
-By the time many people are diagnosed, their ferritin is profoundly low.
-Tracking your bleeding patterns is the early detection system that blood tests alone miss, because blood tests only happen when someone thinks to order them.
+What Heavy Periods Do to Your Iron Levels Every menstrual cycle uses up iron.
+The body replaces it through food, but there is a limit to how much the gut can absorb each day.
+When menstrual blood loss consistently exceeds what the body can replace, iron stores drop.
+Ferritin (stored iron) falls first.
+Then, once reserves run out, hemoglobin drops and anemia sets in.
+This happens slowly.
+Heavy periods do not cause sudden anemia.
+They cause a gradual decline that people adapt to.
+You get used to feeling tired.
+You blame breathlessness on being out of shape.
+You assume lightheadedness when standing is normal.
+By the time many people are diagnosed, their ferritin is very low.
+Tracking your bleeding is an early warning system that blood tests alone can miss.
+Blood tests only happen when someone orders them.
 This content is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-What to Track Flow volume with specificity.
-"Heavy" is subjective and unhelpful.
-Track product type, product changes per day, and saturation level.
-Note whether you double up (pad plus tampon),
+What to Track Flow volume with specifics.
+"Heavy" is vague.
+Track product type, changes per day, and saturation level.
+Note whether you double up (pad plus tampon), use overnight products during the day, or set alarms to change products overnight.
+These de